Published

 What this all means for your pricing

 Both pricing mistakes are expensive.
-The dealers who stay ahead know what RV buyers in their region will actually pay for a given unit before they post the number—and they revisit that number as conditions shift.
-Rapidious sits in the background of that work, giving dealers the local RV pricing context, regional comps, and inventory signals they need so pricing decisions feel informed rather than instinctive.
+The dealers who stay ahead know what RV buyers in their region will actually pay for a given unit before they post the number - and they revisit that number as conditions shift.
+Rapidious Titan.AI gives dealers the local RV pricing context, regional comps, and inventory signals they need so pricing decisions feel informed rather than instinctive - surfacing current regional transaction data, demand velocity by model, and lot-level inventory context in one view.

 -